Food ingredients used in the medieval ages were not very different from the modern age, although medieval recipes have very distinct characteristics.

 Vegetables were also usually served in the form of salad and medieval recipes for vegetable salads generally contained raw lettuce and vegetables tossed in oil and vinegar.

-Onion was included in the medieval vegetables recipes for the common people mostly because it was generally disdained by the upper classes.
+Onion was included in the medieval vegetable recipes for the common people mostly because it was generally disdained by the upper classes.

 Mortreus de Chare was a special medieval meat recipe for pork mortrews and consisted of ground meat mixed with bread crumbs and eggs, forming a thick paste.